Apple Cinemas Pittsford Dine-In

 Shows a mostly mainstream movies but also presents independent movies.

 As theatres go, it was nice place to see a movie.
 Most auditoriums had large screens and nice seating.
 No stadium seating though.
-It was closed on June 5, 2022, and will be reopened shortly by Apple Cinemas.
+It was closed on June 5, 2022.
+It was reopened in November 2023 as Apple Cinemas Pittsford Dine-In.

 Contributed by dhroc